k1b1t0/epl-dashboard/load/README.md

 # ⚡ Load Module Documentation

 ## 📌 Overview
-Briefly describe the purpose of the Load module (e.g., reading Parquet data from Data Lake, deduplicating records using Window Functions, and loading clean raw tables into PostgreSQL DWH).
+This module loads data from Data Lake (Parquet files) to DWH (PostgreSQL).
+It reads data from each season, then deduplicates the records and update the DWH.
+It also checks whether the season is finished (all 380 matches have `FINISHED` status) then create a `matches_full` file to finalize the season.

 ---